JunjiangGuo/2023_2024_mini_project_Junjiang_Thang_Stephane/README.md

 <div class="row" align="center">
    <img src="Piste_Blue/image projet/Simulation AC du circuit amplificateur.PNG"/>
    </div>
-<b align="center">Figure 1b - AC simulation of the amplifier circuit.
+<p align="center">Figure 1b - AC simulation of the amplifier circuit.
 The cutoff frequencies at 1.6 Hz, 16 Hz and 1.6 kHz of the three cascaded filters are visible.
-This simulation allows us to check the frequency operation of our circuit.</b>
+This simulation allows us to check the frequency operation of our circuit.</p>

 To verify the normal operation of the circuit on LTSpice, we simulate the deformation of the gauge by an input voltage pulse (Figure 2).
 This voltage pulse generates a variation in the current at the AOP input.
 Virtually, this represents the change in conductance of the gauge due to its deformation.
 For this simulation, we vary the conductance from 5 nS to 20 nS, which corresponds to the order of magnitude of the resistive gauges used.
 In doing so, we scan roughly the entire range of possible input signals: